deanturpin/alpha/readme.md

 | 9             | Go            | C             | Kotlin                |
 | 10            | C             | Ruby          | Elm                   |

-This table is the opinion of one man: Chris Hawkes.
+This table is actually the opinion of one man: Chris Hawkes.
 But I think it describes the general consensus of research so far.

 [Chris on YouTube](https://www.youtube.com/watch?v=Z56GLRXxh88)